 2.4.
 After blood collection, remove the needle and press the puncture point to stop bleeding.
 Then, release the mouse from the plastic restraining holder and return the mouse to its cage.

-NOTE: It has been reported that up to 10% of total blood volume can be safely removed from a healthy animal at 2 week intervals8, so about 175 µL of blood was collected each time in accordance with ethical principles.
+NOTE: It has been reported that up to 10% of total blood volume can be safely removed from a healthy animal at 2 week intervals8, so about 175 &#181;L of blood was collected each time in accordance with ethical principles.

 2.5.
 Use tubes with EDTA to collect plasma and use tubes without anticoagulants to collect serum.
 Gently invert the tube several times and put them on ice vertically.